VIRTUAL STEMCON 2021

 DuPage County Farm Bureau

-Fermilab is America's premier particle physics and accelerator laboratory, the neutrino research capital of the world!
-Learn through hands-on activities and engaging demonstrations what particle physics studies, how neutrinos may uncover new information about how particles and forces interact to tells about our Universe.
+Join America's premier particle physics and accelerator laboratory to participate in hands-on activities and engaging demonstrations covering what particle physics examines, as well as how the study of neutrinos may uncover new information about the interaction between particles and forces.

 Forest Preserve District of DuPage County

-Learn about the life cycle of freshwater mussels, how and why they are bred and studied and interact with biological artifacts.
+Learn about the life cycle of freshwater mussels, how and why they are bred and studied, and interact with biological specimens.
+Examine freshwater mussel specimens and use a microscope to count glochidia just like a freshwater mussel ecologist.

 Glen Ellyn Public Library